Key takeaways

 5. Installation difficulties and costs

-Finally, a major issue with intercom call boxes is the need to run wiring throughout the entire building.
+Finally, a major issue with call box intercoms is the need to run wiring throughout the entire building.
 While some call boxes are wireless, the majority require an extensive installation project.
 As a result, installation costs are high.

-The better option is a wireless intercom that only requires a few wired connections.
-That way, installation is minimal, and the costs are only a fraction of what a traditional system would run.
+The better option is a wireless intercom that requires only a few wired connections.
+That way, installation costs are a fraction of what a traditional system would run.

 The best intercom call box alternative

-Intercom call boxes are no longer the best solutions for property access control.
-Rather, the modern and forward-thinking choice is a video intercom system.
+Intercom call boxes are no longer the best solution for property access control.
+A video intercom system is a modern and forward-thinking choice.

 Video intercoms offer more than intercom call boxes, including:

-• Mobile app: By receiving access requests from the mobile phone app, you can cut down on expensive in-unit hardware and wiring throughout the building.
+- Mobile app: Receiving access requests from the mobile phone app can reduce expensive in-unit hardware and wiring throughout the building.
 Tenants and staff can easily grant access from anywhere.

 Why choose ButterflyMX

 ButterflyMX takes on the role of an intercom call box but improves the experience.
-Staff saves time by accessing the ButterflyMX cloud-based dashboard to update resident data and property access permissions whenever.
+Staff members can save time by accessing the ButterflyMX cloud-based dashboard to update resident data and property access permissions whenever needed.
 Furthermore, staff can easily set up PIN codes for each mail carrier to prevent delivery issues.

-These features and many more are the reason ButterflyMX is installed in more than 7,500 buildings and 750,000 apartments.
-Ditch the traditional intercom call box by choosing a modern solution: ButterflyMX.
+These features and many more are why ButterflyMX is installed in over 15,000 buildings and one million apartments.